bachelor-2014/report/v2/scanning.md

-Based on these results we conclude that even though the features based stitching algorithm is capable of creating the most invisible transitions between the images in some cases, the fact the it it other cases creates unwanted results or even is not capable of producing a result make the position based stitching algorithm seem most suitable for the application.
+Based on these results we conclude that even though the features based stitching algorithm is capable of creating the most invisible transitions between the images in some cases, the fact the it other cases creates unwanted results or even is not capable of producing a result make the position based stitching algorithm seem most suitable for the application.